 9. While writing, do not set a tone that you are too desperate for the job:

-You are interested in seeking a job in the company, but you have the essential skill sets too.
+Though you have the interest to take the opportunity, you have the essential skill set too.
 And you know that you will be an asset to the company as much as the company may be beneficial to you.
 But that doesn’t mean that you are too desperate to get the job at any cost and that you are literally begging them for a job.
 Show no signs of that in the letter of intent.

 10. Do not discuss how much salary you are expecting: